-SB 900, signed into law on June 16, 2015, changes the composition of the board.
-With additional caveats, the public and industry representatives are each reduced from four to three, and the non-coastal representatives increase from one to three.
+SB 900, signed into law on June 16, 2015, changed the composition of the Board of Directors.
+The previous board composition (Texas Insurance Code Section 2210.102) included ten members (nine voting members and one non-voting member) made up of four public members from tier one counties, four members who must be representatives of the insurance industry, one member from a non-seacoast county, and one licensed engineer.
+Under SB 900, and with additional caveats, the public and industry representatives are each reduced from four to three, and the non-coastal representatives increased from one to three.
 The industry representatives must be actively writing and renewing windstorm and hail insurance in the first tier coastal counties; the public members must reside in the first tier coastal counties and represent certain regions of the catastrophe area; and the non-coastal representatives must be located more than 100 miles from the Texas coastline.
 One of the public members must also be a property and casualty agent who is licensed under this code and is not a captive agent.

-Under SB 900, new board members would be appointed by the Commissioner of Insurance on October 1, 2015.
+New board members must be appointed by the Commissioner of Insurance by October 1, 2015.
 TDI issued a press release in June 2015 requesting applications for the TWIA Board of Directors in order to comply with the new composition needed.
-The application deadline is August 1, 2015.
+The application deadline was extended from August 1 to September 15, 2015.